 Lorna’s publications in the field of classical reception include Translating Words, Translating Cultures (2000) and New Surveys in the Classics; Reception Studies (2003) as well as a number of articles on drama and poetry.
 She has a particular interest in the impact of various kinds of translation and adaptation on modern perceptions of Greece and Rome and in the reworking of classical material in post-colonial contexts (publications.)
 She is, with Professor Jim Porter (University of Michigan) the Series Editor for the new series Oxford Studies in Classical Receptions: Classical Presences and is co-editor, with Dr Chris Stray (Swansea) of the Blackwell Companion to Classical Receptions (2008) and, with Carol Gillespie, of Classics in Post-colonial Worlds.
 She was founding editor of the Classical Receptions Journal, launched as an Oxford Journal in 2009.
 She is founding convenor of the international research group Classics and Poetry Now (CAPN).

-Hardwick, L., 2018, forthcoming, ‘Translation and/as Adaptation’, in V. Liapis and A. Sidiropoulou, eds., Adapting Greek Tragedy: Contemporary Contexts for Ancient Texts, Cambridge: Cambridge University Press.
+Hardwick, L., 2021, ‘Translation and/as Adaptation’, in V. Liapis and A. Sidiropoulou, eds., Adapting Greek Tragedy: Contemporary Contexts for Ancient Texts, Cambridge: Cambridge University Press, 110-130

-Hardwick, L., 2018, forthcoming, ‘Aspirations and Mantras in Classical reception Research: Can there really be dialogue between ancient and modern?, in M. De Pourcq et al., eds., Framing Classical Receptions, Leiden: Brill.
+Hardwick, L., 2020, ‘Aspirations and Mantras in Classical Reception Research: Can there really be dialogue between ancient and modern?, in M. De Pourcq et al., eds., Framing Classical Reception Studies, Leiden: Brill, 15-32.